What is Elder Law?

 Elder Care F.A.Q.

-- What is a trust?
-A trust minimizes taxes and maximizes benefits for the person entitled to it.
-Trusts are a great way to distribute wealth to specific individuals.
+What is a trust?
+A trust can minimize taxes and maximizes benefits for the person entitled to receive from it, while also providing protection of those assets.
+Trusts can be a great way to protect and distribute wealth to specific individuals.

-- What is a last will and testament?
-A last will and testament is the legal document that outlines how your wealth will be distributed after death.
+What is a last will and testament?
+A last will and testament is the legal document that designates who will administer your probate estate and outlines how your wealth will be distributed after death.

-- What is the power of attorney?
-Power of attorney defines who has the authority to make your legal and financial decisions when you pass away or if you are no longer able to make them for yourself.
+What is the power of attorney?
+A financial power of attorney defines who has the authority to make your legal and financial decisions when you pass away or if you are no longer able to make them for yourself.

-- What is negligence?
-Negligence is the failure to take proper care.
+What is negligence?
+Negligence is the failure to exercise proper care.
 In the case of elder law, negligence is usually when an assisted living or a nursing home employee has failed to take proper care of an elderly person.